ess-community/ess-community.github.io/_posts/2024-11-14-dm-fy25-q1-meeting.markdown

 series_title: "Post"
 ---

-2024 Second Quarterly Meeting
+Title: ESS-DIVE Annual Data Workshop: Needs for ESS Data Discovery and Use
-<br>Date/Time: Thursday, May 23, 12-1 pm PT / 3-4 pm ET
+<br>Date/Time: Thursday, November 14, 12-1pm PT/3-4pm ET

 Contact co-leads [Terri or Danielle](/working-groups/data-management) if you are not on the DM email list and want to attend.